Layr-Labs/eigenlayer-contracts/docs/README.md

 ##### Depositing Into EigenLayer

-Depositing into EigenLayer varies depending on whether the Staker is depositing Native ETH or LSTs:
+Depositing into EigenLayer varies depending on whether the staker is depositing Native ETH or LSTs:

 ![.](./images/Staker%20Flow%20Diagrams/Depositing.png)